estevaojneto/ITSME/README.md

 # So what is this about?

 I've decided to make a repository with the most common questions you'd expect to hear from the HR department of IT companies.
-This is quite a pet project that will eventually grow into a lot of code, which can be used for you to study.
+This is quite a pet project that will eventually grow into a lot of code, which can be used for you to study if you're a student, or as a proof of my competency if you're a recruiter ;).
 The code is mostly self-explanatory, although I did include some comments to help clarify certain choices or optimizations.

-# The format

-Every source file included starts with a common question posed by HR such as "Create a program that counts from x to y (where x > y) and prints whether each number is odd or even".
-I believe those can be compiled with most C-family compilers out there, but I personally use the latest stable version of GCC, Python and an online JS interpreter, so that's what I use to test.
+# Did I do *all* of this?

+Pseudocode /was/ looked at as a reference in more complex algorithms, but absolutely *no* code was copied and pasted from the internet at all.
+This is not what studying is about.

+If you like this, don't be ashamed to reach out!
+My contact information is on my profile.